SaraLerma/The-Pragmatic-Programmer/README.md

 ## 32. Configuration

-Keep values that may change after the application has gone live, **external** to the application -> **Parameterize Your App Using External Configuration.**
+Keep values that may change after the application has gone live, **external** to the application → **Parameterize your app using external configuration.**
 Wrap the configuration information behind a (thin) API to access to this configuration.
 This decouples your code from the details of the representation of the configuration.

 Benefits of store config data behind service API: